 6. Install a Vehicle Immobilizer System

-A vehicle immobilizer system is a state-of-the-art anti-theft devise that is fitted to your vehicle.
+A vehicle immobilizer system is a state-of-the-art anti-theft device that is fitted to your vehicle.
 It makes a vehicle nearly impossible to steal, preventing the vehicle from being hot wired.
 Not only do they keep your vehicle safe- they often lower your auto insurance costs.

 7. Know your license plate and VIN number (Vehicle Information Number)